 Readers DO NOT read every word in your article.

-- Avoid walls of text – For web content, no one likes those big blocks of text.
+• Avoid walls of text – For web content, no one likes those big blocks of text.
 STAY AWAY from them.
-A good rule of thumb is separate 2 to 3-sentence paragraphs by a line break.
+A good rule of thumb is separate 1 to 2-sentence paragraphs by a line break.
 Observe how I structured the paragraphs in this article.

-- Add subheadings – Subheadings are a great way to separate each section of your article.
-Not only does adding them cuts down the wall of text, but this will also help your readers navigate your article.
+• Add subheadings – Subheadings are a great way to separate each section of your article.
+Not only does adding them cut down the wall of text, but this will also help your readers navigate your article.

 Google claimed that they are mainly using mobile versions of websites for indexing and ranking.